 Note

-💡 Tip: To look further out into the future, simply type the number of days into the Quick Find bar at the top of your Todoist.
+💡 Tip: To look further out into the future, click or tap the search icon and type the number of days.
 For instance, type in “14 days” to see all the tasks due in the next 14 days.

 A single task isn’t always enough.
 If you’re working on a team presentation at work or planning a multi-stop trip, you’ll need a project to keep track of all the details.